How to get free access to a full-working Dynamics 365 FO training environment

 Using other means, Microsoft also offers a free D365FO trial.
 It is not fully functional, and it does expire after 30 days.
 But still better than just reading or listening.

-Click here to create your free trial account.
+Create your free trial account here.
 This will lead you to this screen: